April 29, 2025

 3. Type out your captions

 The next step is to manually type your subtitles.
-Even though this is a longer process than using a text-to-speech tool, it can help you get a little more creative with your captions.
+Even though this is a longer process than using a text-to-speech tool, it can help you get a little more creative with your captions and ensure they're perfectly accurate.
+You can add emphasis, emojis, or style certain words differently.

 See the TikTok below for an example of what it could look like.
-The top is a piece of text providing additional context, while the bottom is the word-for-word caption of the audio in the video:
+The bottom is a piece of text providing additional context, while the top is the word-for-word caption of the audio in the video:

 4. Time your captions